-

 The Emotional Ecology Manifesto

 A philosophy for tending the unseen landscapes within and around us Emotional ecology is the art and practice of honoring the subtle interplay between feeling and environment—how emotions shape space, and how space, in turn, mirrors and molds the emotional body.
 It is the language of soft shifts and sacred rhythms.
-It is a home Continue reading
+It is a home… Continue reading

-Bridgeport WV, Clarksburg WV, domestic rituals, emotional ecology, emotional topology, feeling and space, healing, healing home, holistic home design, Holistic Home Solutions, home as sanctuary, hygge, intentional living, mental-health, mindfulness, rhythm and restoration, sacred homemaking, self-care, spiritual ecology, spirituality -
+domestic rituals, emotional ecology, emotional topology, feeling and space, healing, healing home, holistic home design, Holistic Home Solutions, home as sanctuary, hygge, intentional living, mental-health, mindfulness, rhythm and restoration, sacred homemaking, self-care, spiritual ecology, spirituality -

 Gratitude on the Plate: How Blessing Your Food Nourishes You Twice

 We are often inspired when we go on road trips to visit friends and loved ones, and they dish out their very best, family-loved meals.
 My step-son got his favorite Zuppa Toscana for his birthday, and I’ll be making it soon.
-His wife served up Blueberry Dutch Baby for breakfast, and I’ve added it to Continue reading
+His wife served up Blueberry Dutch Baby for breakfast, and I’ve added it to… Continue reading

 -